Anti-Polish sentiment: United Kingdom

 On 6 October 2009, Stephen Fry was interviewed by Jon Snow on Channel 4 News as a signatory of a letter to then-Conservative Party leader David Cameron expressing concern about the party's relationship with the right-wing Polish Law and Justice Party in the European Parliament.
 During the interview, Fry stated: "There has been a history, let's face it, in Poland of a right-wing Catholicism which has been deeply disturbing for those of us who know a little history, and remember which side of the border Auschwitz was on..."
 The remark prompted a complaint from the Polish Embassy in London, as well as an editorial in The Economist and criticism from British Jewish historian David Cesarani.
 Fry has since posted an apology on his personal weblog, in which he stated: "It was a rubbishy, cheap and offensive remark that I have been regretting ever since...
 I take this opportunity to apologize now."
 On 30 October 2009, the Chief Rabbi of Poland, Michael Schudrich, complained about this new British political row playing on a "'false and painful stereotype that all Poles are antisemitic', whereas the truth was that the problem was around the same there as elsewhere in Europe."

 In January 2014, a Polish man, whose helmet was emblazoned with the flag of Poland, claimed he was attacked by a group of fifteen men outside a pub in Dagenham, London.
 Photos were taken of him and his motorbike.
 The victim blamed xenophobic speeches of the Conservative Prime Minister David Cameron.

 During the same month in Belfast there was seven attacks on Polish houses within ten days, in which stones and bricks were thrown at the windows.

-Following the British referendum of EU membership, there were more cases of Polonophobic occurrences including anti-Polish leaflets distributed in Huntingdon and graffiti against the Polish Cultural Centre in Hammersmith.
+Following the British referendum of EU membership, there were more cases of Polonophobic occurrences including anti-Polish hatemail sent to Polish shops and racist leaflets distributed in Huntingdon, as well as graffiti painted on the Polish Cultural Centre in Hammersmith.